Constitution of South Korea: Structure

 Consisting of a preamble, 130 articles, and supplementary provisions, the Constitution provides for an executive branch headed by a president and an appointed prime minister, a unicameral legislature known as a national assembly, and a judiciary consisting of a constitutional court, supreme court and lower courts.

 In detail, the Constitution is composed of ten Chapters.
 Chapter I provides general constitutional ground for the Republic of Korea itself and citizens.
 Chapter II provides basic rights for individuals.
 Other following Chapters from III to VII describe constitutional institutions constituting national governance structure of the Republic of Korea; for example, parliament as the National Assembly (Chapter III), executive branch as the President and the Prime Minister (Chapter IV), ordinary courts and military courts including the Supreme Court of Korea (Chapter V), constitutional court as Constitutional Court of Korea (Chapter VI), independent electoral management institution as the National Election Commission (Chapter VII).
 Also, Chapter VIII provides constitutional ground for local governments and their autonomy.
 Chapter IX address general provisions for economic system of the Republic of Korea.
 Finally, Chapter X stipulates procedure for amendment on the Constitution.

-The preamble roots Korea’s constitutional identity and declares aims of democratic governance, justice and humanitarianism, rights protection, cultural development, and peaceful unification.
-It acts as the Constitution's normative framework.

-Chapter I is General Provisions (Arts.
-1-9).
-This foundational chapter establishes the very identity and core political principles of the nation, declaring in Article 1 that the Republic of Korea is a democratic republic where sovereignty resides in the people.
-Article 4 further establishes the fundamental constitutional imperative to seek peaceful unification based on the principles of liberal democracy.
-The chapter places limits on political power by ensuring the political neutrality of the Armed Forces (Article 5) and all public officials (Article 7), ensuring state institutions serve the nation and people rather than any particular political faction.
-It guarantees plural party systems, but political parties shall be democratic in their objectives and shall not be contrary to the democratic basic order of the country.
-Article 9 obligates the nation to sustain and develop national culture.